psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 I sent it seven perches `[1 perch = 16 1/2 feet]` from its place !

 With the force of the very large flag,
-The golden girth broke on the white steed ;
+The golden girth broke on the white steed;
 I came down full suddenly,
 On the soles of my two feet on the lea.